joebew42/elixir_bank_account/scratch.md

 # TODO

-* `Bank.Admin.deposit` should handle non numeric values for amount
 * expose the `withdraw` through an HTTP API
 * use [Mox](https://hexdocs.pm/mox/Mox.html) instead of Mock
 * use float instead of integer for amount